nelishahapuni/swift-masterlist/README.md

 - Use Protocols as Abstractions: high-level modules rely on abstractions rather than concrete implementation (Protocol MessageSender: sendMessage() - class EmailSender, SMSSender)
 - Dependency Inject into high-level modules instead of creating them internally (constructor, property, or method injection)
 - Inversion of Control Containers - Swinject

-# Asynchronous VS Synchronous
-- Async is non-blocking, which means it will send multiple requests to a server.
-- Sync is blocking it will only send the server one request at a time and wait for that request to be answered by the server.